 Dogs in the Mist

-For despite its exotic furnishings, this tiny visitor from the dawn of history is all dog: hearty, resourceful, adaptable.
-Many breeds that rivaled the Maltese in its formative years—bigger, fiercer animals—have been extinct since the Bible was a work in progress.
+The Maltese, a tiny visitor from the dawn of history, is all dog: hearty, resourceful, adaptable.
+Many breeds that rivaled the Maltese in its formative years—bigger, fiercer animals—have been extinct since the beginning of time.
 It takes a whole lot of dog to win the hearts of three millennia.

 It is customary at this point in a Maltese story to insert the phrase “The breed’s beginnings are shrouded in the mists of history.”
 It is invoked here as a nod to tradition, and because the dog-eared disclaimer is as true today as it was for the first historian who searched vainly in the mist for Maltese origins.